599ac/242ha SSSI, SPA

 Mouse over links for pictures; click for detail page.

-Borrowdykes trace the inland edge of the sinuous seawall for its entire length.
-Common reed, sea clubrush and fennel pondweed are typical plants of these brackish areas where reed warbler and reed bunting nest in spring, and heron and little grebe search for food.
-Wet flushes, dykes and small pools in the pasture support aquatic plants such as water crowfoot, and breeding populations of dragonflies and other aquatic species.
+Borrowdykes trace the inland edge of the seawall for its entire length.
+Reed warbler and reed bunting nest in them in spring, and all year heron and little grebe search them for food.
+Wet flushes, dykes and small pools in the pasture support aquatic plants such as water crowfoot, and dragonflies breed there.

-Outside the seawall, creeks, saltmarsh and exposed mud support typical communities of invertebrates, coastal birds and saltmarsh flowers.
-The shingle spits have yellow horned-poppy, and also a small breeding colony of little terns.
+Outside the seawall, creeks, saltmarsh and exposed mud support coastal birds and saltmarsh flowers.
+Shinglehead Point has yellow horned-poppy and also a small colony of one of Britain's scarcest breeding birds, little terns.

 Bus services run to Tollesbury from Maldon, Colchester and Witham.